WowOpenBox/WowOpenBox/README.md

 - Window Layout wizard and manual tweaking; get your game windows exactly how you want them to be to play.
 - Instant swapping of windows; with keyboard hotkeys for fast switching to the next or any specific window.
 - Many additional options to switch which window your keys are going to:
-  - Focus follow mouse: turns on/off the Windows&tm; accessibility feature so you just hover a window to make it receive keys
+  - Focus follow mouse: turns on/off the Windows&trade; accessibility feature so you just hover a window to make it receive keys
   - Focus next/previous/specific windows with hotkeys.
   - Optional Round robin: after you press configurable keys, focus switches to the next window automatically.
 - Free, OpenSource and the [Safest](https://github.com/WowOpenBox/WowOpenBox/wiki/FAQ#i-heard-wob-is-safer-than-jmb-how-so) option available: WOB respects Blizzard's new directive to not do any software input broadcasting.
 Multiboxing legitimately with peace of mind.